badeggg/mock-api/README.md

     ```
 4. Set mocking rules to map request to a file to response.
 [The map file](#The-map-file) is responsible for those mocking rules.
     ```
-    // continue with step 3
+    // continued
     $ touch map
     $ vi map // edit this map file
     ```
+5. Some coordination on your project.
+    - Add a script in package.json, such that start the mock service first and then start the well-known
+      webpack dev-server when run this script.
+      + Of course the 'dev-server' part is dependent on your specific project.
+      + For example, if your project is constructed with vue-cli-service, `"serve-mock": "mock && vue-cli-service serve",`
+        should be added
+    - Modify the original development start script, so that .mockingLocation file is removed first and
+      then start then well-known webpack dev-server when run this non-mocking start development script.
+      + Of course the 'dev-server' part is dependent on your specific project.
+      + For example, if your project is constructed with vue-cli-service, `"serve": "rm -f .mockingLocation && vue-cli-service serve",`
+        should be the modified version script.
+    - Make sure the original dev-server api proxy is configured to mocking location when you are mocking.
+      + For example, if your project is constructed with vue-cli-service, part of the vue.config.js should looks
+        like:
+        ```
+        let MOCKING_LOCATION = null;
+        if (fs.existsSync('./.mockingLocation')) {
+            MOCKING_LOCATION = fs.readFileSync('./.mockingLocation', 'utf-8');
+        }

+        module.exports = {
+            devServer: {
+                proxy: {
+                    '/api': MOCKING_LOCATION ?
+MOCKING_LOCATION : 'https://your.test.environment.com',
+                },
+            },
+        };
+        ```

 ### The map file
 This file is optional.
 If this map file does not exist, './response' will
-be sent to client by default.
+be sent to client.
 Lines starting with '#' will be ignored.
-Four ordered fields indicate
+Some ordered fields indicate
-response matches in current path.
-Four fields are:
+how to find the response in current path.
+Those fields are:
 ```
     METHOD       : required
                    capital